siddsax/siddsax.github.io/_posts/2018-08-18-Visualizing-MSD-Net-with-Grad-CAM-Part-1.md

 img = cv2.resize(img, (512, 512))
 show_cam_on_image(img, mask, name)
 ```

-This is how any model can be visualized wit Grad-CAM.
+This leads to these beautiful visualizations such as one at the top of the blog.
 I end this part of the article here, in the second part I'll summarize the results on MSD-Net in the next part!